-The lserrlogbyrcrelationship command displays a list of the errors and events in the log by to Metro or Global Mirror relationships.
+The Iserrlogbyrcrelationship command displays a list of the errors and events in the log by Metro Mirror or Global Mirror relationships.

 (Optional) By default, headings are displayed for each column of data in a concise style view, and for each item of data in a detailed style view.
 The -nohdr parameter suppresses the display of these headings.